oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 http://host/service/Orders?\$format=application/json;metadata=full]{style="color:black"}
 :::

-is equivalent to a request with an [Accept]{.Datatype} header using the same media type; it requests the set of Order entities represented using the JSON media type including full metadata, as defined in [**\[OData-JSON\]**](#ODataJSONRef).
+is equivalent to a request with an `Accept` header using the same media type; it requests the set of Order entities represented using the JSON media type including full metadata, as defined in [**\[OData-JSON\]**](#ODataJSONRef).

 Example 75: the request